Your future career

 There are also opportunities to undertake work placements to support your career and skills development further – as well as give you a better understanding of what career is right for you.
 The University careers service can help you find internships and work placements, so you can find the right fit for you.

-The University itself also offers part-time employment opportunities – the Students’ Union employees over 150 students each year.
+The University itself also offers part-time employment opportunities – the Students’ Union employs hundreds of students each year.
 As an international student, you can take advantage of this with your Student visa, which allows you to work for up to 20 hours each week.

 Your right to work in the UK